 51. Experiment and evaluate.

 Don’t assume your initial habits and routines are the best ones for your working style.
 Instead, experiment with different apps, approaches, and styles—especially if you’re working from home for the first time.
 Then, measure the objective changes in your time expenditure and task completion rates.
 Experimenting is the scientific method for discovering truth, so use it to discover your own productivity truth!
-Try these email productivity tools and these productivity apps.
+Try these email productivity tools, these remote employee monitoring tools, and these productivity apps.

 Now that you’re familiar with these working from home productivity tips, if you need more tools to help you track your productivity, give EmailAnalytics a try!
 Our tool can tell you how many emails you’re sending and receiving, how you’re managing email threads, and even your average email response time.
 It’s free to try, so sign up for a free trial today—and learn more about your habits once you start working from home.